tundish/turberfield-dialogue/turberfield/dialogue/doc/packaging.rst

 .. important::

    The naming conventions for Python packages are quite strict.
-You should use only lower case letters.
+Your directory name should use only lower case letters.
 If you want to signify a space in the directory name, use an underscore.

 Make a manifest
 ~~~~~~~~~~~~~~~